Araffe/vdc-networking-lab/readme.md

 **Figure 6:** SSH from OnPrem_VM to vdc-csr-1

-**8)** Find the internal IP address of a virtual machine's NIC in VDC-Spoke1, either by using the portal or any of the following CLI 2.0 commands:
+**8)** Exit the SSH session to the CSR1000V.
+Find the internal IP address of a virtual machine's NIC in VDC-Spoke1, either by using the portal or any of the following CLI 2.0 commands:

 <pre lang="...">
 az network nic ip-config list --resource-group VDC-Spoke1 --nic-name Spoke1-VM1-nic -o table